Carle Consulting, LLC

 • Project feasibility and recommended model/continuum of services

-• Site location, selection, and recommended acquisition strategy
+• Site location, selection, and recommended development strategy

-• Identification, introduction, and partner initiation between senior housing and academic institution decision makers
+• Identification, introduction, and partner initiation between senior living and academic institution decision makers

 • University assistance in RFP design, solicitation, and developer/operator selection